This article may contain compensated links. See our full disclosure here

 Greenwich is well connected to the City of London via the DLR from Bank to Cutty Sark.

 The overground train takes around 15 minutes from London Bridge to Greenwich Station.
 My preferred method of transport to Greenwich is the 35 minute Thames Clipper voyage down the Thames from the London Eye.

 You arrive by river, much like the Kings and Queens of England before you.

-More information on travelling to Greenwich at Transport for London
+More information on traveling to Greenwich at Transport for London

 Where to stay in Greenwich

-If you have visited London many times and are looking to discover new neighbourhoods and areas of the city, Greenwich is the perfect base.
+If you have visited London many times and are looking to discover new neighborhoods and areas of the city, Greenwich is the perfect base.

 At your doorstep there are all the attractions of the World Heritage Site, great local shops and historic pubs all within easy access of London’s main attractions.

 Best hotels in Greenwich